-The world-renowned wildlife photography exhibition from the Natural History Museum is back with 100 new images.
+Wildlife Photographer of the Year – the world-renowned exhibition from the Natural History Museum – is back with 100 new images.

-Wildlife Photographer of the Year is the most prestigious photography event of its kind, providing a global platform that showcases the world’s most astonishing sights for more than 50 years.
+Wildlife Photographer of the Year is the most prestigious photography event of its kind showcasing the world’s most astonishing sights for more than 50 years.
 Launching in 1965 and attracting 361 entries, today the competition receives 48,000 entries from 100 countries.

 Winning images are selected for their creativity, originality and technical excellence.